edwardcallow/tesco-jargon/c.md

 ## C is for…

 #### Cage
 A metal unit on wheels used to transport cases of stock.
+Available with two sides (two-sider), with straps, or four sides (four-sider), with gates.

 #### Call Mr Robinson
 A checkout prompt indicating that the card used may be blocked, or requires authorisation.